 POST BIRTH MUST HAVES

-- Black Full/Midi briefs – go for the no VPL options as these are usually seam free everywhere and much comfier
+- Black Full/Midi briefs – go for the no VPL options as these are usually seam-free and comfier

-- Maternity pads - I tried a few with my first baby and by far the Boots own brand are the softest and best (take at least 2 packs)
+- Maternity pads - I tried a few with my first baby and by far Boots own brand is the softest and best (take at least 2 packs)

-- Perineal spray – spritz on a maternity pad after toilet trips – trust us!
+- Perineal spray to spritz on a maternity pad after toilet trips — trust us this will help soothe everything

-- Breast Pads – again Boots own brand really are fab and I’ve tried several big brand ones too!
+- Breast Pads – again Boots own brand really is fab and I’ve tried several big brand ones too

-- Eye mask – if you are on a ward and not your own room this is necessary to get some shut eye
+- Eye mask — if you are on a ward and not in your own room this is necessary to get some sleep as lights are always on

-- Change of clothes for visitors– pack for a few days just in case
+- Change of clothes for visitors, pack for a few days just in case you are there longer than expected

-- Going home outfit (Think loose!
-I was not ready to wear trousers for a few days and actually would have rather left in the hospital gown than what I had packed.
-So maybe a nice floaty dress…)
+- Going home outfit (Think loose!)
+A maxi dress/skirt or a sweat set.
+I was not ready to wear trousers for a few days and actually would have rather left in the hospital gown than what I had packed for my first baby!

-- Shoes which are easy to slip on – If you have had a C Section or Episiotomy, you won’t want to be bending down to force anything on!
+- Shoes which slip on – If you have had a C Section or Episiotomy, you don't want to be bending down to force anything on

 NICE TO HAVES